parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig20.png" alt="fig13" style="zoom:67%;" />

-Figure 20.
 Constraints file added for Boolean Board

 6. In the *Sources* pane, expand the *Constraints* folder and double-click the **tutorial_boolean.xdc** entry to open the file in text mode.
 7. Lines 10-16 define the pin locations of the input SW0~6 and lines 21-27 define the pin locations of the output LD0~6.
 The SW7 and LD7 are deliberately not defined so you can learn how to enter them using other methods.